Documentation

 Show Legend

-• red background - an entity has high impact on the other
+• Red background.
+An entity has high impact on the other.

-• orange background - an entity has medium impact on the other
+• Orange background.
+An entity has medium impact on the other.

-• green background - an entity has low impact on the other
+• Green background.
+An entity has low impact on the other.

 Details

-Defining Dependancy & Impact Relationships
+Defining Dependency and Impact Relationships

 Relationship Definitions

-• Dependancy on the Parent
+• Dependency on the Parent

-• Dependancy from the Parent
+• Dependency from the Parent

 In This Document